multiversx/mx-sdk-cpp/README.md

 This script will install all necessary dependencies, build solution and:
 - copy **headers** in `/usr/include/erdcpp`
-- copy **static library** in `/usr/lib/libsrc.so`
+- copy **shared library** in `/usr/lib/libsrc.so`

 ### 1.1 SDK
-To use the sdk in your project, link `libsrc.so` and include this header in your project:
+To integrate this sdk in your project, link `libsrc.so` and include this header in your project:
 ```c++
 #include "erdcpp/erdsdk.h"
 ```

 ### CMake integration

-To integrate this sdk in your `CMake` project, simply:
+To integrate this sdk in your `CMake` project:
 1. include `/usr/include/erdcpp`
 2. link `/usr/lib/libsrc.so`